Convert Figma logo to code with AI

 Ultimately, the choice between Task and Just depends on specific project requirements, team preferences, and the desired balance between simplicity and advanced features.

-• Offers a web-based interface for easier project management and collaboration
+• Offers a user-friendly GUI for pipeline management and visualization

 • May be overkill for simple projects or individual developers